18 christmas destinations in Europe

 7. Vienna (Austria), an amazing Christmas destination

 Another European city with a lot of holiday spirit to travel to during Christmas is Vienna, Austria.
 The city’s main Christmas market, Christkindlmarkt, is held on Rathausplatz, the square where the town hall is located.
-At the food stalls you will find sausages, goulash soup, roasted almonds, caramelized apples, etc. You will also find handmade products such as candles and soaps.
-Artist exhibits also brighten the streets.

-Dates for Vienna Christmas Market: November 11, 2023 to December 26, 2023.
+Dates for Vienna Christmas Market 2024: from November 16th to December 23rd.

 8. Black Forest (Germany), charming towns and incredible nature

 Another place that offers a lot during Christmas is the Black Forest in Germany.
 A few years ago, I made a trip to this region in Germany and I loved it.
 If you want a destination that mixes charming towns and nature, I recommend you take this option into consideration.
-You will find Christmas markets in the main towns in the Black Forest.
-I recommend you go to the ones that are in the towns that I liked the most: Gengenbach, Baden-Baden and Freiburg.

 Another Christmas market you shouldn’t miss is the one held at Ravenna Gorge, a famous bridge in the region.
 It’s such a dreamy place!